-•People had been involved in planning their care and support and their choices and preferences had been included in their plan of care.

-•People's records gave a clear indication of how people wanted their needs to be met.

-•People were supported to access the community and were involved in social activities both in and out of the service.

-•During our inspection we saw that some people went out to enjoy activities out of the home whilst others preferred to stay at home.

-•People had leisure and family support care plans in place which ensured they took part in their chosen activities.
-One person enjoyed spending time with their family, themed nights at the service and going out for lunch with staff.
-The care plan explained how staff should support the person to achieve these goals.
+- •People had been involved in planning their care and support and their choices and preferences had been included in their plan of care. - •People's records gave a clear indication of how people wanted their needs to be met. - •People were supported to access the community and were involved in social activities both in and out of the service. - •People had leisure and family support care plans in place which ensured they took part in their chosen activities.
+One person enjoyed spending time with their family, themed nights at the service and going out for dinner with staff.
+The care plan explained how staff should support the person to achieve these goals. - •In-between entertainers and visitors to the service, we observed some people were left for long periods of time with little stimulation.
+We mentioned this to the provider who agreed to look at alternative options throughout the day.